-Week 5, our puppies reach the maximum amount of interior tacticle stimulation as well as inside exposure activities.
-During this week their handling exercises remain the same with an increased amount of pressure.
-We start working on the puppy, puppy, puppy, recall with treats.
-They also start with climbing and toy activities that are allowed in their puppy area with them.
-We also use sound stimulation with them.
+On week 5, our puppies reach the maximum amount of interior tactile stimulation as well as inside exposure activities.
+During this week, the handling exercises remain the same with an increased amount of pressure.
+We start working on puppy recall with treats.
+They also start climbing and doing toy activities in the puppy area and we continue sound stimulation.

-Week 6, our puppies begin their outside exposure.
-They start going outside to explore the puppy play area and with all of their toys as well.
-Their handling exercises continue with another increase in pressure.
-They work on other things such as meeting neutral dogs, our children, as well as some extended family members to help with socialization and help them to understand new people are a good thing.
+We work on other things such as meeting neutral dogs, our children, as well as some extended family members for socialization and to help them understand new people are a good thing.

 Week 7 is the last week we put puppies through testing and additional work as they go home at 8 weeks.